 To communicate the University's objectives and to establish standards for the design and operation of the University's system of internal control.
 The reliability which the University can place upon its financial records is dependent upon the effectiveness of the procedures and controls which are adopted to ensure that the results of transaction processing are reflected accurately, consistently and completely in those records.
 Controls must ensure also that assets are not exposed to unauthorized access and use.
 Management has the responsibility to establish and maintain an adequate system of internal control and to furnish to the Trustees of the University, governmental agencies, University creditors and other constituencies reliable financial information on a timely basis.
 An adequate system of internal control is necessary for management to discharge these responsibilities.

 The University Comptroller, as Chief Accounting Officer, has the fiduciary responsibility for the accounting records of the University and the ultimate responsibility for the adequacy and effectiveness of the overall system of internal control.
 In order to meet these responsibilities within the University’s decentralized operating environment, the responsibility for a variety of controls must be delegated to the various operating entities of the University.
-Therefore, the schools, service and resource centers, central administrative departments, auxiliary enterprises, subsidiaries, the Clinical Practices of the University of Pennsylvania (CPUP) and the Hospital of the University of Pennsylvania (HUP) are required to:
+Therefore, the schools, service and resource centers, central administrative departments, auxiliary enterprises, subsidiaries, and the University of Pennsylvania Health System are required to:

 Construct and maintain books, records and accounts which, in reasonable detail, accurately and fairly reflect transactions and dispositions of assets for their respective operating units